Panguidae

-Panguidae is an extinct family of aculeate wasps, known exclusively from the mid-Cretaceous (latest Albian-earliest Cenomanian) Burmese amber of Myanmar.
-The family was initially named for the genus Pangu, with the genus Prosphex, originally considered incertae sedis, was suggested to be a member of the family in a later publication.
+Panguidae is an extinct family of aculeate wasps.
+It has two unambiguous members, Protopangu known from the Early Cretaceous (early Barremian) amber from the Wessex Formation of southern England and Pangu from the mid-Cretaceous (latest Albian-earliest Cenomanian) Burmese amber of Myanmar.
+The genus Prosphex, originally considered incertae sedis, was suggested to be a member of the family in a later publication.
 Their relationships with other aculates are uncertain, and they are considered to be the only members of the superfamily Panguoidea.
 A specimen of Prosphex was observed with a substantial amount of angiosperm pollen near and within its mouth, implying that it was pollenivorous, and acted as a pollinator for flowering plants.
+However, other later publications have placed Prosphex outside of Panguidae.